 To maximize and leverage the use of federal grant funds, the Board may fund one-half of a sponsor’s local shares of a federal grant.

 State and Local (SL) Airport Development Grants Program: To achieve State system goals and provide funding for projects of local, regional, or State significance, including projects that may not otherwise be funded or eligible by the FAA.
-The Board may fund an eligible project’s costs up to a maximum of 90% of eligible costs at Commercial Service, Reliever, General Aviation (GA) -Community and GA - Rural airports and 95% at GA - Basic airports.
+The Board may fund an eligible project’s costs up to a maximum of 90% of eligible costs at Commercial Service, Reliever, General Aviation (GA)-Community and GA-Rural airports and 95% at GA-Basic airports.

 Airport Pavement Management System (APMS) Program: To assist airports in meeting federal obligations related to airfield pavement maintenance as well as to preserve past investments in airfield pavements, the Board may provide pavement maintenance services or funding for a portion of eligible airport’s airfield pavement maintenance needs.

-State System Planning and Services Program: To inventory, monitor, and assess the State’s aviation system as well as establish system goals and priorities, State aviation funds may be used to conduct statewide aviation planning, research studies or aviation support services.
+State System Planning and Services Program: To inventory, monitor, and assess the State’s aviation system as well as establish system goals and priorities, State Aviation Funds may be used to conduct statewide aviation planning, research studies or aviation support services.

 Airport Loan Program: To maximize the use and efficiency of the State Aviation Fund as well as assist airports in becoming more financially self-sufficient, the Board may utilize appropriated funds or cash balances in the fund to provide low-interest or forgivable loans for projects that are not eligible or otherwise funded through a grant program.